Knowit-Experience-MarTech/ga4-documentation-administration-solution/Looker-Studio/Basic/README.md

 ## Calculated Fields
 The solution contains several **Calculated Fields**.
 They are all documented below.

+It's recommended to add the Calculated Fields to the Data Source _before_ you click on the **Finished** button.

 ## Data Source: ParameterDataSource
 Make the following adjustment to the data source if the **Calculated Fields** aren't working correctly/are missing.